Park-SeungWoo/kakao-ai-study/README.md

 ### Boosting

-It's one of the representative model ensemble technique that makes week models as strong models.
+It's one of the representative model ensemble technique that makes weak models as strong models.
 Published in 1988.<br/>
 Contrary to Bagging, it is additive and sequential training technique.<br/>
 Additive means that it operates like adding the models.<br/>
 And sequential means that it learns one by one, and learn better based on prior results.<br/>